Scientists aren’t sure why there are magnetite crystals in the brain, but it might have something to do with the Earth’s magnetic field.

 In nature, it occurs in all types of rocks – igneous, sedimentary, metamorphic, limestone and fumarolic deposits.
 It is found not only in rocks, but also in living beings.

 The fact that bacteria, birds, fish and turtles use the Earth’s magnetic field for navigation purposes is well known.
-The purpose and existence of the magnetic components in their bodies are also well researched.
+The purpose and existence of the magnetic components in their bodies have also been well researched.
 Now, while this topic has already been discussed, what about magnetic substances in humans?

 Birds and bacteria have magnetic crystals, but do we?
 Is this a myth or a fact supported by science?
-And what could be their purpose?
+And if they’re in our brains, what could be their purpose?

 Are there magnetite crystals in the brain?